ChrisEST123/familybear/README.md

-# futuresight
+# familybear
-FutureSight mobile app - self-made Figma prototype into a functioning mobile app
+FamilyBear companion mobile app - self-made Figma prototype into a functioning mobile app that listens to an android smartwatch for heartbeat data and forwards the data to an Arduino board.

 # Welcome to your Expo app 👋